harambe-forever/formula1Info/README.md

 -click to teams and see live team information automatically uğdates every week after the race

--click tp previous champions to see detailed information about every championship on f1 history
+-click to previous champions to see detailed information about every championship vicotrs on f1 history

 -click on calendar to see.. calendar